ericdfournier/corridor/README.md

 ##Monte Carlo Benchmark Example##

-A "MonteCarlo" sample test suite has also been built into the corridor package for evaluating the expected distribution of runtimes between multiple separate solution runs for the same problem specification.
+The "MonteCarlo" sample test suite allows the user to evaluate the expected distribution of runtimes between multiple separate solution runs for the same problem specification.
 The Monte Carlo benchmark suite repeats the single benchmark solution process described below for a fixed number of [N = 100] simulation runs.
 In the process, it compiles statistics about the mean and standard deviation of average fitness values for the set of final solution populations generated during the 100 simulation runs.
 At conclusions, it prints these descriptive statistics to the terminal.

 ###Small Population Size###